 - Congratulate yourself for making exercise a priority.
 Smile and enjoy your workout!

-Once you go from thinking and talking about exercise to actually adding more activity into your life, you’ll begin to reap the health benefits listed above.
-Before you know it exercise will become a natural part of your day, and when someone asks you if you are exercising regularly, you’ll be able to smile and tell them all about it!
+Once you go from thinking and talking about exercise to adding more activity into your life, you’ll begin to reap the health benefits listed above.
+Before you know it, it will become a natural part of your day, and when someone asks you if you are exercising regularly, you’ll be able to smile and tell them all about it!
+We’re here to help you!
+If you have any questions about exercise and your health, give Women’s Health Associates of Kansas City a call!